Long-Beaked Common Dolphin

 Long-beaked common dolphins are often active at the surface and display various behaviors.
 These highly social, energetic dolphins are commonly seen swimming rapidly and leaping out of the water at high speeds.
 They will also swim near the front of ships and ride the pressure waves (or bow-riding) for long periods of time.

-Long-beaked common dolphins feed on small schooling fish (e.g., anchovies, hake, pilchards, and sardines), krill, and cephalopods (e.g., squid).
+Long-beaked common dolphins feed in relatively shallow waters on small schooling fish (e.g., anchovies, hake, pilchards, and sardines), krill, and cephalopods (e.g., squid).
 Dolphin groups may work together to herd schools of prey.
 Their diving behavior is thought to be like that of short-beaked common dolphins.

 Where They Live

-Long-beaked common dolphins generally prefer shallow, tropical, subtropical, and warmer temperate waters within 15 nautical miles of the coast and on the continental shelf.
+Long-beaked common dolphins generally prefer shallow, tropical, subtropical, and warmer temperate waters within 50 to 100 nautical miles of the coast and on the continental shelf, often in inshore waters.
 There are discrete populations with limited distribution along coastlines in the Atlantic, Indian, and Pacific Oceans.
 In U.S. waters, this species is only found along the west coast, and their distribution extends from Baja California, Mexico, northward to central California.
 Other, discrete populations can be found off the coasts of South America (Peru, Chile, Venezuela, Brazil, and Argentina), West Africa, South Africa, Madagascar, the Arabian Peninsula, India, Indonesia, China, Korea, and southern Japan.
 The distribution and population center of this species may change with varying oceanographic conditions.

 Lifespan & Reproduction

-Long-beaked common dolphins have an estimated lifespan of approximately 40 years and become sexually mature at about 10 years.
+Long-beaked common dolphins have an estimated lifespan of approximately 40 years and become sexually mature at about ten years at around 6.5 feet in length.
+Breeding usually takes place between the spring and autumn.
 Calving takes place primarily in spring after a 10- to 11-month gestation period.
-Every 2 to 3 years, females give birth to a single calf that is about 3 feet long.
+Every one to three years, females give birth to a single calf that is about 2.5 to 3 feet long and weighs about 20 pounds.

-One of the main threats to long-beaked common dolphins is entanglement in fishing gear.
-They can become entangled or captured in commercial fishing gear such as gillnets, seines, trawls, trap pots, and longlines.
+One of the main threats to long-beaked common dolphins is entanglement in fishing gear (e.g., driftnets, gillnets, purse seines, and trawls).
+They can become entangled or captured in commercial fishing gear, such as gillnets, seines, trawls, trap pots, and longlines.

-Small numbers of long-beaked common dolphins have been killed for food and bait in the Caribbean, Peru, West Africa, and other offshore islands.
+Small numbers of long-beaked common dolphins have been killed for food and bait in the Caribbean, Venezuela, Peru, West Africa, and other offshore islands.
+They have been taken in the Japanese drive fisheries as well.

 Long-beaked common dolphins are particularly susceptible to domoic acid poisoning, which is a neuro-toxin produced by algae.
 When harmful algal blooms (HABs) occur, sardines and anchovies eat the harmful algae, and they are eaten by long-beaked common dolphins.
 This bioaccumulation of toxic algae can cause seizures and sometimes death in these dolphins and other marine mammals who consume affected prey.